suxinyigenius/suxinyigenius/README.md

 <h2>Here are some projects link 📖 </h2>
 <h3><a href="https://suxinyigenius.github.io/Project%20A/">A Little Robot and His Tree Friend </a></h3>
 -This project demonstrates a scene about a little robot and his tree friend.
 Basically, I use cubes and tetrahedrons to design.
-Each vertex has a different color.
+Each vertex has a different color.<br>
 -The current angle of the robot and his tree friends can be displayed on canvas.
-Also, users can enter a new current angle to change the degree.
+Also, users can enter a new current angle to change the degree.<br>
 -Users can use the mouse to click/drag the small house on the upper right of the canvas.
-Users can see the mouse coordinate and mouse drag as well.
+Users can see the mouse coordinate and mouse drag as well.<br>
 -The robot and his tree friend can keep spinning, users are able to use the keyboard to move them.
-For example, users can use WASD navigation and arrow keys to move them to go left, right, back, and FWD.
+For example, users can use WASD navigation and arrow keys to move them to go left, right, back, and FWD.<br>